pscally1005/pscally1005.github.io/_posts/draft/2026-08-13-sw-pot-toast.markdown

 Instructions:
 - Preheat your <a href='https://amzn.to/3FuWETp'>air fryer</a> to 400F.

-- Take a large <a href='/misc/veggies#sweet-potato'>sweet potato</a>, and cut 4 large slices from the center, about 50 g each or 200 g total.
+- Take a large <a href='/misc/veggies#sweet-potato'>sweet potato</a>, and cut 4 large, thin slices from the center, about 40 g each or 160 g total.
 With the rest of the <a href='/misc/veggies#sweet-potato'>sweet potato</a>, you can cut them into cubes and roast them for a <a href='/recipes/sides'>side</a> with dinner.
 - <img src='/assets/Food/Finger Food/Sw Pot Toast/uncut.jpg' alt='' class='instruction-image'>
 - <img src='/assets/Food/Finger Food/Sw Pot Toast/cut.jpg' alt='' class='instruction-image'>